A new year is always ripe with possibilities. Though we have our forecasts, we also enjoy the tradition of looking to winter weather folklore.

 New Year’s Weather Folklore

-In particular, they looked to the wind.
-If you want try this, step outside as the sun sets on New Year’s Eve.
+Try this.
+Step outside as the sun sets on New Year’s Eve.
 Feel the wind and recite:

 If New Year’s Eve the wind blows south

 It betokens warmth and growth.

 If west, much milk and fish in the sea.

 If north, cold and storms there will be.